scuzzydude/asimov/asimov.md

 While a visual facsimile of the actual *Titanic*, the *New Titanic* will be 100% green and carbon neutral, fully electric with only an emergency diesel generator.

-After the ship is build, a new *Titanic* series will be shot.
-The narrator reveals Zoey has written a script, and the actor has agreed to star.
+After the ship is constructed, a new *Titanic* series will be filmed.
+Zoey has written a script, and the actor has agreed to star.
 Instead of a star-crossed lover, the actor would play their age, the personification of a greedy turn-of-the-century capitalist aristocrat.

 Since a Scoot may not own property, the ship itself would become a monument to both the movie and the engineering.
 A floating tribute to those that brought so much wonder to so many lives, and a reminder of man's hubris.
 A cruise ship in the public domain, stewarded by Zoey's Scoot.